Why Do ATVs Have Smaller Front Tires? 9 Good Reasons

 Narrower tires weigh less and therefore feel more responsive due to less weight that has to be moved each time you turn the handlebars.

-This is a significant benefit in ATV riding, where you must make fast steering adjustments all the time.
+This is a significant benefit in ATV riding, where you must always make fast steering adjustments.

-A narrower tire also helps to keep the front end of the ATV light.
+A narrower tire also helps reduce front-end weight.
 A lighter front end shifts faster and easier from side to side as you turn.

 Related: ATV Mud Tire Weight Comparison (With Charts)